Adventure through reading

 We aim to:

-- We develop the literacy skills of vulnerable children from the partner schools in the project.
+• Develop the literacy skills of vulnerable children in partner schools in the project.

-- We increase teachers’ access to professional training courses that support them in the development of students’ literacy skills.
+• Increase teachers’ access to professional training courses that support them in developing students’ literacy skills.

-- We raise parents’ awareness of the need to stimulate children’s reading.
+• Contribute to parents’ awareness of the need to stimulate reading among children.

 We do this by:

-- Providing and setting up reading clubs in schools where students have access to a modern library with titles of interest for their age, which they can enjoy in an informal, relaxing, attractive way
+• Setting up reading clubs in schools where students have access to a modern library with titles of interest to their age which they can enjoy in an informal, relaxing, attractive way

-- Organizing literacy training courses for teachers and providing support during the implementation of the project
+• Organizing literacy courses for teachers and providing support during project implementation

-- Assessment of the literacy level of each child in order to be able to plan and adapt activities according to the level and monitor the evolution
+• Assessment of the literacy level of each child in order to be able to plan and adapt activities according to the level and monitor progress

-- Tutoring (peer learning) through which students support each other developing their feelings of communion and mutual help.
-Children become a resource for their peers (younger or with less developed skills), there is an increase in self-esteem and confidence in their own potential.
+• Tutoring (peer learning) whereby students support each other by developing feelings of fellowship and mutual help.
+Children become a resource for their peers (younger or with less developed skills), there is an increase in self-esteem and confidence in their own potential

-- Information and involvement activities for parents to raise awareness of the importance of education and reading in their children’s development and future.
-Resources and ideas are provided to encourage and facilitate reading in every family.
+• Information and engagement activities for parents to raise awareness of the importance of education and reading in their children’s development and future.
+Resources and ideas are provided to encourage and facilitate reading in every family